📄 Problem-Based SRS

 🚀 Quick Start for Engineers

-The prompts are available as .prompt.md files in .github/prompts/.
-In VS Code, Visual Studio, or JetBrains IDEs:
+The skill is available in skills/problem-based-srs/.
+In VS Code, Visual Studio, JetBrains IDEs, or Claude:

 Using with Any AI Agent (Universal)